MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdParamIterator.md

 &nbsp;|&nbsp;
 ## <a name="totalnumentities"></a>totalNumEntities
 Returns the total number of ad params indexed by this iterator.
 ### Returns:
 |Type|Description|
 |-|-
-int|The number of entities matched by the selector which generated this iterator.
+int|The number of ad params matched by the selector which generated this iterator.
 &nbsp;|&nbsp;